DEFINITION SEMANTIC TAXONOMY CONTENT MANAGEMENT

 Related EntitiesNameDescription

-Particular Entity is a Concrete Entity that is not itself a class (Class of Entity): it cannot have instances.
-The " Particular Entity" class is the powerinstance of First Order Class
+First Order Entity is a kind of Ordered Entity that is not itself a class (Class of Entity): it cannot have instances.
+The " First Order Entity" class is the powerinstance of First Order Class

 The word "Individual" is sometimes used to designate particulars.
 In SysFEAT, the term Individual is reserved for particulars that have a spatio-temporal extent.